ArkadiuszSzkurlat/NPC-Warhammer-Archive/README.md

 ## Features
-- Register, login, forgot password and delete accoun
+- Register, Login, Forgot password and Delete account funcionality
 - Create an editable Warhammer NPC
 - Create folder where you can store NPC's